 The product messaging must be one that speaks to the heart and mind of your target audience.

-Sales teaches you how to solve business problems, while product marketing teaches you how to speak about those problems.
+Sales teach you how to solve business problems, while product marketing teaches you how to speak about those problems.

 The customer’s business is your business.
 Though you can’t wear their exact pair of shoes, it’s your obligation to understand the road they must walk to keep their dreams alive — and yours.